-Burns Night, the annual celebration of the life of Scotland’s national bard, Robert Burns is just around the corner.
-Here is all you need to know to throw the finest of Scottish parties.
+Burns Night, the annual celebration of the life of Scotland’s national bard, Robert Burns is here.
+Here is all you need to know to throw the finest of Scottish parties…

-This year it falls on a Wednesday and will no doubt see fans of Burns and his country’s literary heritage gather all over the world to celebrate his legacy with haggis, poetry recitals and a glass of fine Scotch whisky.
+This year will no doubt see fans of Burns and his country’s literary heritage gather all over the world to celebrate his legacy with haggis, poetry recitals and a glass of fine Scotch whisky.

 The event was originally started by friends of the Scottish bard, aka Rabbie Burns, towards the end of the 18th century, as a supper to honour his memory.
 It began on 21 July, the anniversary of his death, but this gradually changed after the first Burns club was founded.
 Holding its first Burns supper on 29 January, only to later discover this wasn’t Burns’ actual birthday, the club then moved it to the 25 January, the date still used to this day.
 It remains one of the most important dates on the Scottish calendar, though celebrations are certainly not confined to north of the border.

 To host your own Burns Night you need:

 As Scotland‘s national poet, Robbie Burns’ work is still ingrained in Scottish culture and is a large part of the country’s literary heritage.
 His greatest works include To a Mouse, My Luve is like a Red Red Rose and of course Auld Lang Syne, which is traditionally sang at the very end of a Burns Night party.